grafana/pyroscope/docs/sources/operators-guide/tools/listblocks.md

 ---
-title: "Grafana Mimir listblocks"
+title: "Grafana Fire listblocks"
 menuTitle: "Listblocks"
 description: "Listblocks show the block details of a tenant."
 weight: 10
 ---

-# Grafana Mimir listblocks
+# Grafana Fire listblocks

 The listblocks tool lists blocks and show the block details of a tenant.
 Listblocks requires at least configuration to access the bucket and tenant.